mauludinr/Week1/readme.md

     airflow webserver -p 8080
     airflow scheduler

-Airflow webserver is ready -’http://localhost:8080/’!
+After you succed the installation, now your airflow webserver is ready, http://localhost:8080/